kushyzee/100-days-of-code/log.md

 **Thoughts**: After several days, I was finally able to complete this problem set.
 It was a very challenging problem but I am glad to have successfully completed.
 Writing the codes for the first two filters (grayscale and sepia) wasn't so difficult but the 3rd filter (reflection) was a bit difficult while the last one (blur) was the toughest

+### Day 43: August 5.
+2022

+**Today's progress**: wrote some pseudocodes

+**Thoughts**: I started working on a new problem set from Harvard and I wrote the pseudocodes for it.
+I am not yet done coz I haven't fully understood the problem